kencx/ttpyer/README.md

 # ttpyer
-A terminal based typing test written in Python. ttpyer is built with [urwid](http://urwid.org/) and argparse.
+A terminal based typing test written in Python.

+Built with [urwid](http://urwid.org/) and inspired from [monkeytype](https://monkeytype.com/) and [tt](https://github.com/lemnos/tt).

-ttpyer aims to be minimalist and customizable.
-It draws inspiration from [monkeytype](https://monkeytype.com/) and [tt](https://github.com/lemnos/tt).
+ttpyer aims to have a minimalist and customizable interface.

-The basic test uses the 1000 most common English words.
+No Windows support at the moment.

-> ttpyer is a word in progress and my first project
+> ttpyer is a work in progress and my first project

 ## Usage
 Random word mode with 10 words